-Fine needle aspiration (FNA) is an increasingly popular, minimally invasive biopsy.¹ While guided-imaging techniques increase the accuracy of these procedures, the inability to confirm the presence of diagnostic material in real time can lead to costly repeat procedures.
+Fine needle aspiration (FNA) is an increasingly popular, minimally invasive biopsy.¹ While guided-imaging techniques, such as EBUS, increase the accuracy of these procedures, the inability to confirm the presence of diagnostic material in real time can lead to costly repeat procedures.
 Studies² from UPMC have shown that a 24% reduction in unsuccessful biopsies can reduce costs by approximately $404,000 per year.³

 To combat recalling the patient and repeating the procedure, a rapid on-site evaluation (ROSE) of biopsy material is performed by a cytopathologist while the patient awaits the outcome of the evaluation.
 If required, additional material can be collected until adequacy has been determined.
 Institutions employing ROSE have reported reduced repeat procedure rates as low as 1% to 2%.¹